hgzojer/picturetrainer/README.md

 picturetrainer
 ==============

 Trainer for remembering names of things or persons.
+Developed for Android 4+ mobile phones with text field input und multiple choice test.
+When training pictures you write the translation into a text field or select a picture.
+There is also a multiple choice mode (MC), where you can pick one of three answers.
+You can configure whether you want to be examined from picture to word or from word to picture or in both directions.
+You can input dictionaries yourself.
+There are four demo dictionaries in addition.

 Binary installation:
-* via Google Play Store, see https://play.google.com/store/apps/details?id=at.hgz.vocabletrainer
+* via Google Play Store, see https://play.google.com/store/apps/details?id=at.hgz.picturetrainer

 Source/IDE installation:
 * Eclipse/ADK-Installation, see http://developer.android.com/sdk/installing/index.html?pkg=adt